Hilmar Veigar Pétursson interview: Remembering 20 years of Eve Online

 Hilmar Veigar Pétursson has worked at Eve Online maker CCP Games, Iceland’s biggest game studio, for 20 years, and he has been CEO since 2004.
 For the service, he gets the honor of getting a big Viking sword.

 To date, CCP Games has given out 80 swords.
-Pétursson takes pride in that because CCP Games has built a game that has persisted through the years, always managing to remain relevant to a hardcore group of gamers.
+Pétursson takes pride in that because CCP Games has built a game that has persisted through the years, always managing to remain relevant despite changes in the industry.

 “We’ve been doing for 20 years what people fantasize about doing today,” Pétursson said in an interview with me.